 How Long Do I Have To File a Lawsuit After a Bus Accident in Florida?

-Most of the time, injured parties have four years to file a personal injury lawsuit.
+Most of the time, injured parties have either two or four years to file a personal injury lawsuit, based on a recent change in the law.
+The two-year deadline applies to accidents taking place on or after 3/24/2023, and the four-year deadline applies to accidents occurring earlier than that date.
 The statute of limitations begins to run on the date of the accident.

 In bus accident cases, it’s possible that you could have less time to act.
 For example, if a government agency is partly liable, you will have to take action more quickly to protect your rights.
 If you fail to follow the agency’s claims procedures, you could lose your right to compensation.